 Just because the days are getting shorter doesn’t mean the end of your evening rides.
 With the right gear (and good conditions) you can get in an after-work ride year round.

 Lights are key for night riding.
 There’s no hard and fast rule, but in general one light of at least 800 lumens on your handle bar and one on your helmet will do the trick.
 And did you know BMA members get a 40% discount on all CatEye lights?
 See details.

 Not all areas or trails are open after sunset or before sunrise, and riding closed trails can result in a hefty fine.
 Check out our Where to Ride Guide: Where can I ride at night? section for route suggestions.

 What seems like a warm daytime temperature will feel much colder without the sun.
 Bring more layers that you would for a day ride but be careful of overheating and sweating too much and ended up chilled.
-You won’t want sunglasses either, but clear lenses for protection against dust, rocks and bugs are a good idea.
+If your ride includes a big climb before a long descent, consider bringing two pairs of gloves.
+You’ll sweat in your gloves on the uphill and having a dry, warm pair for the downhill will keep your fingers toasty warm.
+You won’t want sunglasses, but clear lenses for protection against dust, rocks and bugs are a good idea.